getodk/docs/docs/central-upgrade.rst

 Upgrade notes
 -------------

+* :ref:`Central v2026.2 <central-upgrade-2026.1>`: special instructions if you use direct backups via API or build frontend from source
 * :ref:`Central v2026.1 <central-upgrade-2026.1>`: plan for longer than usual downtime, update ``.env`` if you need to configure custom database SSL
 * :ref:`Central v2025.4 <central-upgrade-2025.4>`: perform database maintenance
 * :ref:`Central v2025.3 <central-upgrade-2025.3>`: plan for longer than usual downtime during upgrade